 The estimates and underlying assumptions are reviewed on an on-going basis.
 Revisions are recognised in the period in which the estimate is revised if it affects only that period or in the period of the revision and future periods if the revision affects both current and future periods.

 The following are areas where assumptions and estimates are significant to the financial statements:

-Share-based payment transactions:
+Share-based payment transactions

-The Group measures the cost of equity-settled transactions with employees by reference to the fair value of the equity instruments at the date at which they are granted.
-The fair value is determined by an external valuer using whatever model the valuer deems appropriate in the circumstances.
+The Group measures the cost of equity-settled transactions with Directors and employees by reference to the fair value of the equity instruments at the date at which they are granted.
+The fair value is determined by an external valuer using whatever model the valuer deems appropriate in the circumstances, using the assumptions detailed in Note 18.